 A walk in Central Park is a must if you’re visiting New York in the autumn – the colours and foliage are beautiful.

 The park’s just as interesting in black and white.
-This is The Avenue which runs up the centre of the park.
+This is The Avenue, a tree lined walkway, which runs up the centre of the park.

 6. Just Walk